Events

 • Belinda Brown, Senior Community Specialist, Coventry Building Society

-• Dr Vicky Cockerill, Head of Associate and Enhanced Healthcare Practice (with Navjot Kaur Virk, Head of Midwifery) University of Derby
+• Dr Vicky Cockerill, Head of Associate and Enhanced Healthcare Practice, University of Derby

 Booking form - Education and work: Addressing inequality through collaboration